lk-geimfari/lk-geimfari.github.io/_posts/2023-05-13-solid-python.md

 ```

-In this example, we define an `ICharacter` interface that has four methods:
+In this example, we define an `ICharacter` interface that has three methods:

 - ``attack``
 - ``walk``